sigsum/sigsum/named-policy.md

-- If several witnesses use the same software and if they all apply software upgrades automatically without review of individual witness operators, then the policy may be vulnerable with respect to flaws in that software that could affect all those witnesses at the same time.
+- If several witnesses use the same software and if they all apply software upgrades automatically without review of individual witness operators, then the policy may be vulnerable with respect to flaws in updates to that software that could affect all those witnesses at the same time.
 The policy may be strengthened by adding witnesses using other software implementations, or witness operators independently reviewing software changes.

 The above are just a few examples to illustrate that independence of witnesses can be considered in a variety of different ways.

 Some of the different aspects to consider are:

-- Organization: which organization/company/individual is operating the witness
+- Organization: which organization/individual is operating the witness

 - Witnessing software